Overview

 Select the best column type for your workflow

-Generating AI Table values: the power of Tools
+Generating Table values: the power of Tools

 AI Tables define what data exists and how it's structured.
 To generate values, you can either do it manually or attach specific transformation reasoning to columns.